dCO2/rococo/_posts/2022-08-17-project-mnemosyne.md

 _Silence of the Sea_ by Bang Hai Ja, 2005

 ## <a href="/2022/08/17/project-mnemosyne#" style="text-decoration: none;">Intro</a>
-I began working more actively on ways to improve my memory when I realized that I could not learn anything properly and longterm without a kind of external structure--somewhere to "put" the many things I was trying to learn; something to help revisit all the many things I was trying to learn...
+I began working more actively on ways to improve my memory when I realized that I could not learn anything properly and longterm without a kind of external structure--somewhere to "put" the many concepts I was trying to learn, and something to help revisit them.
+The precise history of events escape me but reading Andy matuschack's article inspired me to actually begin work on a project I had been postponing.

-## <a href="/2022/08/17/project-mnemosyne#" style="text-decoration: none;">Brief History of Memory Augmentation</a>
+The idea of human memory augmentation is a very broad and interesting one with a rich history.
+Methods for improving memory can be 'medical' as in with the use of nootropics.
+Or creative as in with the use of Mnemonics.
+Or even technological as in with the use of systems that afford spaced repetition.
+The methods are various and the history is rich.

 The history of improving memory with technology goes back a long way.
 From Douglas Engelbart \[in [Augmenting Human Intellect](http://augmentingcognition.com/assets/Engelbart1962.pdf) (1962)\] to Ted Nelson in \[[Complex information processing: a file structure for the complex, the changing and the indeterminate](https://dl.acm.org/citation.cfm?id=806036) (1965)\] to Tim Berners-Lee \[in [Information Management: a Proposal](https://w3.org/History/1989/proposal.html) (1989)\] to Piotr Wozniak and so on.
-But I won't discuss all that here.
-Only the actionable stuff.
+If interested in this history, read Michael Nielsen's big and brilliant article, Augmenting Human Intellect.

-_todo: expand_
+### What is Spaced Repetition?

 ## <a href="/2022/08/17/project-mnemosyne#" style="text-decoration: none;">How I use Anki</a>